Pawel190/swatplus/doc/decision_table_application_index_initialization.md

 Zero retains the existing meaning of "no application record".
 Successful crosswalks continue to replace zero with the valid one-based database index.

-No guard was added to `actions.f90`, and no transplant or GWFLOW calculation was changed.